antonfirsov/docs/2016/05-corerc2/announcing-core-rc2.md

 Apps specify their dependence on a particular .NET Core version via the project.json project file.
 The tools help you acquire and use that .NET Core version.
 You can switch between multiple apps on your machine in Visual Studio, Visual Studio Code or at a command prompt and the .NET Core tools will always pick the right version of .NET Core to use.

-You can also have multiple versions of the .NET Core tools on your machine, too, which is important for continuous integration and other scenarios.
+You can also have multiple versions of the .NET Core tools on your machine, too, which can be important for continuous integration and other scenarios.
 Most of the time, you will just have one copy of the tools, since doing so provides a simpler experience.

 The `dotnet` Tool
 -----------------